josepharceneaux/dockerized-go/README.md

 ## Running the Docker Image

-The image has not been pushed to the docker hub, but once pushed it can be run like this:
+This image has not been pushed to the docker hub, but once pushed it can be run like this:

 ```console
 $ docker run -it --rm -P -p 80:8080 josepharceneaux/go-server:latest